-She’d been at war for years and she was fucking sick of it; she wasn’t going to delay her plans due to her inability to master spellcraft.
+She’d been at war for goddamn years.
+She was fucking sick of it; she wasn’t going to delay her plans due to her inability to master spellcraft.

 (During her time as a cheerleader, Holly had gone to several college parties where she’d caught some would-be rapists trying to roofie her friends.
-She wasn’t one for altruism—that’s not why she uppercutted seven douchebags in their nutsacks and Krav Maga’d the shit out of their faces—she saw her peers as valuable resources.
+She wasn’t altruistic—that wasn’t why she’d uppercutted seven douchebags square in their nutsacks and Krav Maga’d their motherfucking faces—she saw her peers as valuable resources.
 They were pieces on a chessboard—pawns she needed to advance her position.)

-Evil, approving chuckles rippled through the line.
+Evil chuckles swept through the line.

 “That’s right!”
 Holly roared.
 “Let’s skullfuck Flaysac in his motherfucking FACE!”

 The Death Riders went into a crazy-ass frenzy.
 They started bumping chests, slapping skulls, and shoving each other as best they could from atop their mounts—like they were inside a mosh pit for dino-riding maniacs.